- Chemical peels can be light, medium or deep.

-- Deep peels can treat severe sun damage, scars and wrinkles
+- Deep peels can address severe sun damage, scars and wrinkles.

-Chemical peels involve applying a chemical solution to the face to improve the skin’s appearance in a variety of ways.
-They are available in different strengths and use several kinds of acids, some of which are better suited for some skin types than others.
+Chemical peels involve applying a chemical solution to the face to improve the skin’s appearance in a number of ways.
+They are available in varying strengths, using different types of acids, some of which are better suited for some skin types than others.
+However, all strengths provide chemical peel benefits.

-Knowing the options available can help you choose a chemical peel that will effectively address your skin’s issues while minimizing the risk of unwanted side effects.
+Knowing the available options available can help you choose a chemical peel that will effectively address your skin concerns while minimizing the risk of unwanted side effects.

 Types of Chemical Peels

 Chemical peels are categorized into three strengths: light, medium and deep.
-The ingredients in your peel determine its strength, how much downtime it requires and what kind of results you can expect.
+The ingredients in your peel together with the length of time it is on the skin determine its strength, how much downtime it requires and what kind of results you can expect.

 Some acids are used for only one type of peel, while others can be used for multiple types depending on the concentration used.

-Some of the most common acids used for peels include:
+Some of the most common acids and the strengths they are used for include:

 - Mandelic acid – light